robbystout/musicPlayer/README.md

 2. Attach our music to our page using HTML5 [Audio API](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).
 3. Linking the DOM with our Javascript
 4. Listen for click events triggered by the User
-5. Trigger play/pause/stop features of our audio
-6. Manipulate the DOM to have our HTML change dynamically with our events
+5. Trigger play/pause/stop features of our audio and Manipulate the DOM to dynamically display song titles.

 ###1.
 Setting up our HTML.